 The Minnegan Room, located on the third floor of the field house is, named after long time faculty member, athletic director and coach Donald “Doc” Minnegan.
 It is a multipurpose room that has a breath taking view of the action on the field as well as the stadium.
 The Minnegan Room can accommodate up to 200 guests at social functions ranging from pre-and post-game parties, sports banquets and fund-raisers to wedding receptions.
 It is the ideal location for press conferences.

 Additionally, the Field View Room, located adjacent to the Minnegan Room on the third floor, serves as a smaller complimentary multipurpose room.
 Ideal for conferences, it can accommodate up to 30 guests.

-TigerVisionIn summer of 2008, Towson University became the first NCAA Division I Football Championship Subdivision (FCS) school to install a Daktronics high-definition LED video and scoring system.
-The state-of-the-art, HD video board system was installed in the west endzone of Johnny Unitas® Stadium.
+TigerVisionIn summer of 2008, the state-of-the-art, high-definition LED video and scoreboard system was installed in the west end zone of Johnny Unitas Stadium.
 The cornerstone of the project is a nearly 45' high by 60' wide structure on the west end of Minnegan Field that consists of an HD LED video display scoreboard, backlit sponsor displays and backlit identification display.

-On the east side of the stadium is a new 20-foot high by 40-foot wide structure which houses an auxiliary scoreboard that will notify players and fans of the score, time and period.
-The main board on the west end features a massive 17-foot high by 47-foot wide LED display that utilizes the cutting-edge Daktronics HD-16 technology.
+On the east side of the stadium is a new 20' high by 40' wide structure which houses an auxiliary scoreboard that will notify players and fans of the score, time and period.
+The main board on the west end features a massive 17' high by 47' wide LED display that utilizes the cutting-edge Daktronics HD-16 technology.

 Doc's soccer teams were very successful, winning a total of 156 games, and 66 of 77 between 1930 and 1936, including a school record 34 straight.
 He also coached Towson to championships in baseball, basketball, track and swimming, as well as soccer.